Holmesglen students launch virtual reality app

 “They also both gained valuable real-world work experience and now have multiple published projects within the Liminal VR app.
 They can list these achievements on their portfolios and resumes,” she says.

-Both Emmanuel and Holly developed their skills with the ICT50215 Diploma of Digital and Interactive Games.
 Find out how you can explore your innovative ideas and build your computing and IT industry experience at our Game Design and Development courses page.